 UMKC is fully accredited by the Higher Learning Commission (HLC) and is a member of the North Central Association of Colleges and Schools.
-Our most recent accreditation process concluded in 2009, and our next process will be 2019.

 In addition, specific undergraduate, graduate, and professional programs are also accredited by other governing agencies and organizations.
 Notice of accreditation for each program can be found in the appropriate section of the UMKC Catalog.